ConzorKingKong/Livesplit.ZombiesAteMyNeighbors/README.md

-# Zombies Ate My Neighbors autosplitter
+# Zombies Ate My Neighbors Autosplitter

 This is an autosplitter for ZAMN on snes9x-x64 v1.56.2.
 The timer starts approximately when the first frame is started on the game, allowing you to sync up w the bazooka or Skeleton Key depending on the run you're doing.
 Seems like the timer syncs a little different on here though than with a SNES reset.